JuliaPraxis/Naming/README.md

 It is easier to understand the purpose of the function `facial_recognition` than one called `facer`.
 Using good naming practices and choosing names that clarify your intent makes your software better:
-easier to maintain, nicer for others to use and peruse, and simplifies collaborative work.
+easier to maintain, nicer for others to use and peruse, and it smooths later collaborative work.

 ## practice